 The following shall constitute offences under this Code for which a sanction may result:

-a) Offences against persons include:
+a) Offences against persons, which include:

 1) Physical, or verbal assault and/or harassment or the threat thereof;

-2) Sexual harassment and/or sexual assault or the threat thereof; [Any concerns or complaints that meet the definition of sexual harassment or sexual assault as outlined in the Sexual Harassment Policy will normally be dealt with in accordance with the University Wide Procedures for Sexual Harassment Concerns and Complaints.
+2) Sexual harassment and/or sexual assault or the threat thereof; [any concerns or complaints that meet the definition of sexual harassment or sexual assault as outlined in the Sexual Harassment Policy will normally be dealt with in accordance with the University Wide Procedures for Sexual Harassment Concerns and Complaints.
 The Sexual Harassment Advisor may refer a complaint of sexual harassment to the Student Conduct Officer];

 3) Creating a condition that unnecessarily endangers the health or safety of other persons;